deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 ![image](images/4284-drop-basecomponent/pipeline.png)

-## Realistic Query Pipeline
+## Query Pipeline

-This pipeline includes real Reader and Retriever nodes.
-A new set of primitives and a new DocumentStore has been used for this example: please refer to the draft implementation for details on those.
+This query pipeline includes real Reader and Retriever nodes.
+A new set of primitives and a new DocumentStore has been used for this example: please refer to the draft implementation for details on those: https://github.com/ZanSara/haystack-2.0-draft

 <details>